m-car/crypto-launchpad/README.md

 No installation necessary.
 An internet browser is required.

 ## Usage
-1. Point your browswer to <a href="https://m-car.github.io/crypto-launchpad/index.html">CryptoLaunch</a>.
+1. Point your browser to <a href="https://m-car.github.io/crypto-launchpad/index.html">CryptoLaunch</a>.
 2. View a trending coin's news and market stats on the homepage.
 <img src="assets/images/homepage.PNG"/>